odriverobotics/ros_odrive/README.md

 We've added a custom ROS2 message called ControlTrajVelLim to take care of setting the Traj_Vel_Limit via messages.

-It's structure is shown below:
+Its structure is shown below:

 float32 traj_vel_limit